justkwoo/imitation_learning/README.md

 - `train.py`: trains the IL model

 ### Evaluation
-- `imitation_node.py`: node to run the trained IL model
+- `imitation_node.py`: runs the trained IL model
-- `performance.py`: node to compute the accuracy of the IL Model compared to its expert (gap_follow) in redbull_ring_obs map
+- `performance.py`: computes the accuracy of the IL Model compared to its expert (`gap_follow.py`) in redbull_ring_obs map

 ### `mlp_constants.py`
-Since there are many common constants shared across multiple nodes, we created a separate file to assign values to them, avoiding the need to manually update values in each node
+Since there are a number of common constants shared across multiple nodes, we created a separate file to assign values to them, avoiding the need to manually update values in each node

-- Device: device used to train or load the model
+- `DEVICE`: device used to train or load the model
     - Our IL model was trained with Mac MPS.
 If you are using Windows and have an Nvidia GPU, please change the device to CUDA
 - MLP constants: used to define neural network class object
-- Epochs: specifies the number of iterations over the entire training dataset
+- `EPOCHS`: specifies the number of iterations over the entire training dataset
-- Dataset: names the dataset used for collection or training
+- `DATASET`: names the dataset used for collection or training
-- Model: names the model to train or the model to run <br><br>
+- `MODEL`: names the model to train or the model to run <br><br>

 # How to collect expert data and train
+- The trained IL model is already in the `saved model` folder.
+However, if you wish to collect expert data and train the model yourself, please follow the instructions below.
+    - We would like to note that since certain hyperparameters are influenced by the size of the dataset, your own trained model might not perform as good as the provided model from this repo due to the differences in dataset size.
-- If you want to run `data_collector` or `data_filter`:
+- To run `data_collector.py` or `data_filter.py`:
     - In `mlp_constants.py`, set `DATASET_TO_COLLECT` to name your dataset
     - In both files, change the path to your own
-    - Run data_collector or data_filter first and run expert node (which is gap_follow for our project) afterward
+    - Run `data_collector.py` or `data_filter.py` first and run expert node (which is gap_follow for our project) afterward
-    - After you collected enough data, __please turn off data_collector or data_filter node first__ before turning off the expert node.
-Turning off tbe expert node first will cause the car to crash, and this will be included in the training data
+    - After you collected enough data, __please turn off data_collector.py or data_filter.py node first__ before turning off the expert node.
+Turning off the expert node first will cause the car to crash, and this will be included in the training data

 -  To train the car, choose the size of neural network layers, `epochs` size, and specify `DATASET_TO_TRAIN` and `MODEL_TO_TRAIN` in `mlp_constants.py`.
 Then, run `train.py` to train
-    - In `train.py`, if you want to train the existing model, uncomment the load model statement on line 67.
-If not, leave it commented <br><br>
+    - In `train.py`, if you want to load and train the existing model, uncomment the load model statement on line 67.
+Otherwise, leave it commented <br><br>